MikeHubXP/bakalarka_tiago/README.md

 - from [motionbert_changed](motionbert_changed) folder, copy everything to original MotionBERT repository

+- add the package [tiago_dual_python_controller](tiago_dual_python_controller) to the src folder on created "tiago_ws" workspace and rebuild it to register this new package with ROS.

 Now you should be ready to launch the project!

 ## Starting up the programs

 Fot the entire project to work, you need 4 simultaneously running terminal windows, which I will describe below:

-1. First window you can launch is a window to run [alphapose_image_server.py](alphapose_changed/scripts/alphapose_image_server.py) script to start up the image recognition with AlphaPose.
+1. First window you can launch is a new terminal window to run [alphapose_image_server.py](alphapose_changed/scripts/alphapose_image_server.py) script to start up the image recognition with AlphaPose.
 To run it, simply move to AlphaPose main repository folder and use the following command:
 ```shell
 python scripts/alphapose_image_server.py
 ```